Diiaablo95/Install-Swift-On-Ubuntu-AWS/README.md

 ### Step 2: Install Swift on Ubuntu Server

-* Connect to your Ubuntu Server via SSH using Terminal (see above).
+* If you are not connected, connect to your Ubuntu Server via SSH using Terminal (see above).

 * View the Latest Swift snapshots [here](https://swift.org/download/#latest-development-snapshots).
-Copy the url for the __Linux__ Platform for your target Ubuntu version.
+Copy the url for the Ubuntu 14.04 snapshot.

 * Download the target snapshot.